Series 4 — Episode 11

 Directed by Sidney Hayers

-Steed shows Mrs Peel his latest endeavour - home-grown button-holes to cut out the middle man.
-He hands her a rose but she smells a rat - he's brought her in to investigate the missing horticulturalists.
+John Steed (Patrick Macnee) shows Emma Peel (Diana Rigg) his latest endeavour - home-grown button-hole flowers to cut out the middle man.
+He hands her a rose but she smells a rat - he’s brought her in to investigate the missing horticulturalists.
 Steed reveals the latest one to go missing is her old friend, Laura Burford.
-They visit Carter, who confesses he turns his hearing aide down when concentrating, but can't explain the path of destruction she carved when she left.
+They visit Carter, who confesses he turns his hearing aide down when concentrating, but can’t explain the path of destruction she carved when she left.
 He excuses himself as he has to chair a Horticultural Society meeting - the president, Sir Lyle Petersen, has failed to show for the first time in ten years.
-Mrs Peel is startled - Petersen's house is in the middle of the area from which the botanists have gone missing.
+Mrs Peel is startled - Petersen’s house is in the middle of the area from which the botanists have gone missing.

 Steed departs, spotting a full-sized oil rig in the garden and when he opens a crate of rig gear Petersen calls Lennox, who places a cactus under Steed’s travelling rug.
 Luckily, Steed spots the lump as he climbs into the Bentley.